How To Wash White Clothes

 This guide to choosing the right laundry temperature for your loads can help.

-Put all the sturdy fabrics, jeans, towels, cotton, and clothes containing manufactured fibers into one pile.
+Put all sturdy fabrics, jeans, towels, cotton, and clothes made of manufactured fibers into one pile.
 Then, delicate fabrics, such as silk, lingerie, Spandex, and activewear, should be put into a separate pile.

-Sorting white clothes this way allows you to wash clothes at the hottest temperature the fabric can withstand without damage.
+Sorting white clothes this way lets you wash them at the highest temperature the fabric can withstand without damage.

 Stain Removal Tips for Whites